-The City has based its estimates of unmet needs on the best available information as of October 2022, and represent the City's initial calculation of remaining recovery gaps.
-This assessment is thus a living document that we will update as additional information becomes available.
+The City has based its estimates of unmet needs on the best available information to date, and the information provided in this document represents the City's calculation of remaining recovery gaps.
+This assessment is thus a living document that will be updated as additional information becomes available.